 The Carlson International HR Case Competition (CIHRCom) is a team competition where student teams from around the world will present solutions to a live business case in the area of international human resource management.
 The competition consists of two rounds:

-- November 9-11, 2017: The final round of live presentations at Carlson School of Management, at the University of Minnesota in Minneapolis, MN.
-It will be a 3-day event including an opening dinner Thursday evening; a work day on Friday; and presentations, awards, and closing on Saturday.
+- November 8-10, 2018: The final round of live presentations at Carlson School of Management, at the University of Minnesota in Minneapolis, MN.
+It will be a 3-day event including an opening dinner Thursday evening; a work day on Friday; and presentations, awards, and closing ceremony and dinner on Saturday.
 All participants are encouraged to arrive on Wednesday and are welcome to stay through Sunday.
 Accommodations and food will be provided by the organizers, with subsidized or fully covered travel expenses.